garenthoms/fx/_chapters/005-Trading Strategy/002-identifying-trend.md

 ---
-title: Test Draft
+title: Identifying Trend
-slug: test3-draft
+slug: identifying-trend
-abstract: coming soon.
+abstract: We need to determine the long-term fundamental trend for any currency.
 ---
 ### Fundamental Trend
 **Part 1: Identifying the Long-Term Fundamental Trend**